C191068/Ali_Khatami_Solidity_10/README.md

         // if not it is going to revert with an error messsage shown above
         //adding funders to the array
          funders.push(msg.sender);
+         addressToAmountFunded[msg.sender] = msg.value;// It is for when somebody funds our contract

     }// To send money.
 We made it public so that anybody can call it